DMDX Help.

 D parameter and switch alternative.
 There is now a discussion of <delay> and it's intricacies in the Introduction.

-The Delay value specifies the exact time in tics between a request and first display of the next item (if not specified the default is 48 tics or about 800 ms on most machines).
+The Delay value specifies the exact time in ticks between a request and first display of the next item (if not specified the default is 48 tics or about 800 ms on most machines).
 The only option so far is the period option (which is only available as a parameter) that specifies the exact period of items (from the start of the display of an item to the start of the display of the next), in effect an ISI.
 In very early versions of Dmastr the

 <RequestScheduled> bit of the Method Of Display had to be set as well, however for a number of years both the Delay parameter and the Request Scheduled bit have operated in parallel.
 The millisecond variants allow the delay to be specified in milliseconds and it will be rounded to the nearest tick unless the freesync modifier to the video mode is being used in which case the millisecond time will be used as is.